Back to Blog

 Why French Proficiency Matters for Canadian Immigration

 Canada is officially bilingual.
 IRCC has increasingly prioritized French-speaking candidates through category-based Express Entry draws.
-In 2025, French language proficiency draws have consistently featured lower Comprehensive Ranking System (CRS) cut-off scores compared to other categories.
+In 2025, French language proficiency draws consistently featured lower Comprehensive Ranking System (CRS) cut-off scores compared to other categories.

 2025 Express Entry Trends